timsainb/multicam_airflow_pipeline/README.md

 ```
 sql_alchemy_conn = postgresql+psycopg2://airflow_user:airflow_pass@localhost/airflow_db
 ```
-Then create a user and password to use
+Then create a username and password to use.
+This username and password will allow you to login when you go to `http://localhost:8080/`.
 ```
 airflow users create \
     --role Admin \